About

 After our first date, we continued to communicate and quickly realized that staying apart wasn’t going to work.
 Weekend after weekend, we made the drive up and down I-85 until I eventually made the move to Atlanta in June of 2018.

-7 years ago, I saw a magic trick that stuck with me.
+Seven years ago, I witnessed a magic trick that I’ve never been able to forget.